cloudposse/terraform-aws-components/modules/cloudtrail-bucket/README.md

 ---
 title: "Component: `cloudtrail-bucket`"
 tags:
-  - component
+  - component/cloudtrail-bucket
-  - layer/baseline
+  - layer/foundational
-  - aws
+  - provider/aws
 ---

 This component is responsible for provisioning a bucket for storing cloudtrail logs for auditing purposes.
 It's expected